United States Edition

 • Medium

 A partial sun position will ensure your plant thrives and remember to water moderately.
 Keep in mind when planting that Charlotte is thought of as tender, so remember to wait until your soil is warm and the night time temperature is well above freezing before moving outside.
-A soil ph of between 5.0 and 6.0 is ideal for Charlotte as it does best in moderately acidic soil - weakly acidic soil.
+Planting Charlotte in loamy and clay soil with a ph of between 5.0 and 6.0 is ideal for as it does best in moderately acidic soil to weakly acidic soil.

 Growing Charlotte from seed